Microsoft Azure

 • Login URL

-• IdP Entity ID: Paste the Azure AD Identifier information from Azure.
+• IdP Entity ID: Paste the Microsoft Entra ID Identifier information URL from Azure.

 • IdP SSO Target URL: Paste the Login URL from Azure.